 Inheritance Tax (IHT)

 Effective IHT planning could save your family hundreds of thousands of pounds.
 If you haven’t done anything about a potential IHT bill, now is the time to take action.
 Currently, IHT is charged at 40% on anything you leave over £325,000 when you die (£650,000 for married couples or registered civil partnerships).
 With rising property prices in recent years, this has resulted in more people being subject to IHT.
 There are a range of options for those seeking to reduce their IHT liability upon death, including making a Will, the use of trusts, life assurance and making use of the various exemptions in conjunction with gifting strategies.

 Holden & Partners have STEP (The Society of Trust and Estate Practitioners) affiliated advisers, who can offer you high quality advice when dealing with your estate planning issues.

 Capital Gains Tax (CGT)

 If you have made a taxable gain from the sale of property, shares, investments, businesses or any form of capital gain, you should make sure you don’t make unnecessary CGT payments.
-CGT is a tax charge that arises from the disposal of assets, such as shares or buy-to-let properties, charged at 10% for basic and 20% for higher rate tax payers.
+CGT is a tax charge that arises from the disposal of assets, such as shares or buy-to-let properties.

 This is an area where tax can often be reduced or eliminated by careful ongoing planning.
 We seek to make use of available allowances and reliefs to reduce future capital gains liabilities.
 This advice is provided as part of our ongoing service.